cfhughes1/action-client/README.md

 # action-client
-This application serves as a client interface to the [ROS Simple Action Server] (http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Server%20using%20the%20Execute%20Callback%20%28Python%29).
+This application serves as a client interface to the [ROS Simple Action Server](http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Server%20using%20the%20Execute%20Callback%20%28Python%29).

 This README is a work in progress.

 ## Node setup
 Check if you have node installed with `node --version`.
 This was developed on v10.9.0 and has not been tested on other versions.
-If node is not installed, it is recommended to install with nvm (node version manager) using the instructions on [this page.] (https://github.com/creationix/nvm)
+If node is not installed, it is recommended to install with nvm (node version manager) using the instructions on [this page.](https://github.com/creationix/nvm)

 ## Project setup
 In the action-client directory, run the following to install all dependencies.